-Offering care and support to someone with Huntington’s Disease (HD) can be difficult because of the wide range of symptoms and the unpredictable nature of HD.
+Offering care and support to someone with Huntington’s Disease (HD) can be a rewarding experience but it can also be difficult at times because of the wide range of symptoms and the unpredictable nature of the disease.
 Changes in emotion and thinking can bring strain to personal relationships.
-As the condition progresses over time the person will need increased support and assistance.
-HD Information Booklets provide tips on coping strategies.
+As the condition progresses over time a person living with Huntington's will need increased support and assistance.
+In our HD Information Booklet section the Handbook for Family and friends provides a useful overview.
+Understanding Behaviour gives a more in depth look at changes that may occur and strategies to support people living with Huntington's disease.